umentor/umentor/README.md

 <h3 align="left">Guidelines and Resources</h3>

 This repository is where we will gather resources and guidelines for Umentor network.

-This repository hosts the sourcecode and the website (in branch gh-pages) of the Umentor.JS.ORG
+This repository hosts the sourcecode and the website [(in branch gh-pages)](https://github.com/umentor/umentor/tree/gh-pages) of the Umentor.JS.ORG.

 <h3 align="left">Introduction</h3>